tarasowski/backend/aws-appsync/005_building-scalable-apis.md

 ![Sample Queries](./images/graphql-sample-queries.png)

 **Diferent types of fields in GraphQL**
-* Scalar fields - Int, String, Boolean (no selection sets needed) -> String self-descriptive
+* Scalar fields - Int, String, Boolean (no selection sets needed) -> String (self-descriptive means there is no description in the schema available.
+Make sure to describe all fields with a short 1-sentence.)
-* Complex fields - Objects (sub-selections needed) -> Name self-descriptive
+* Complex fields - Objects (sub-selections needed) -> Name self-descriptive (no description evailable)
-        + Collections - Arrays (no selection sets needed) -> [Name] self-descriptive
+        + Collections - Arrays (no selection sets needed) -> [Name] self-descriptive (no description available)

 ### GraphQL Fields